TheJacksonLaboratory/cs-nf-pipelines/rnaseq/README.md

 # RNASeq Pipeline

-This RNASeq pipeline has been optimized for use on Sumner HPC, however due to the modular nature of Nextflow and our Singularity container it is easy to repurpose the code to be used in the cloud or on alternative servers.
+This RNASeq pipeline has been optimized for use on Sumner HPC.
+Thanks to the modular nature of Nextflow and our Singularity container it is easy to repurpose the code to be used in the cloud or on alternative servers.

 This introduction will first cover a use case on Sumner.
 See the Quick Start section for a brief walk through.
 We will then cover some of the necessary configuration changes required on separate systems, though this will not be an exhaustive explanation.